Unique Programs and Services

 Credit Retrieval

 Students are required to pass all core academic courses.
 Students who do not successfully pass a course (required for graduation) will have to make up the course either during the regular school day (based on availability) or through alternative means (after-school program, summer school, or a KVCC course) and will have to pay the appropriate tuition and fees (where applicable).
+Credit retrieval is available through summer school, Edmentum Courseware, and Kalamazoo Valley Community College.
+Each is described below.

-Students must receive approval from the Dean of Students to make up courses at KVCC.
+- Kalamazoo Valley Community College (KVCC) Students must receive approval from the Dean of Students to make up courses at KVCC.
 Students are responsible for all related costs.

 Student Assistance Program